aiidateam/aiida-core/docs/source/howto/ssh.rst

 AiiDA communicates with remote computers via the SSH protocol.
 There are two ways of setting up an SSH connection for AiiDA:

- 1. Using up a passwordless SSH key (easier, less safe)
+ 1. Using a passwordless SSH key (easier, less safe)
  2. Using a password-protected SSH key through ``ssh-agent`` (one more step, safer)

 .. _how-to:ssh:passwordless: